Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

 Bruce Brown Insights vs. the Heat

-- He's put up 3.2 threes per game, or 9.9% of his team's shots from beyond the arc this season.

-- Brown's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- Brown's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- Defensively, the Heat are ranked second in the league, allowing 109.8 points per game.
+- Defensively, the Heat are second in the league, allowing 109.8 points per game.

-- The Heat give up 41.9 rebounds per game, ranking sixth in the NBA.
+- Giving up 41.9 rebounds per contest, the Heat are the sixth-ranked team in the league.

-- In terms of 3-pointers, the Heat have given up 13.1 makes per game, 28th in the NBA.
+- In terms of 3-pointers, the Heat are 28th in the NBA, allowing 13.1 makes per game.

 Bruce Brown vs. the Heat